opensearch-project/project-website/_posts/2025-09-30-Introducing-Derived-Source.markdown

 ## What's next?

-While we are supporting some most commonly used field type, there are certain limitations around how these field type should be defined in index mapping, we intend to loosen up these limitations and open more use-cases to come under derived source.
+While we are supporting most commonly used field types, there are certain limitations around how these field type should be defined in index mapping, we intend to relax these limitations and open up more use-cases that can leverage derived source.
 We are also planning to support some of the field types which are not supported currently like [range](https://docs.opensearch.org/latest/field-types/supported-field-types/range/), [geo-shape](https://docs.opensearch.org/latest/field-types/supported-field-types/geo-shape/), etc. With this, we will also be focusing on optimising the document retrieval strategy to improve search latency while requesting lots of documents.